Ephenia/Pokeclicker-Scripts/README.md

 There's a lot to go over and explained with this Auto Miner, but I'll try my best to explain it all:

 **• Auto Mine** - This will turn the Auto Miner On/Off.
 The Auto Miner uses bombs to automatically mine.<br>
-> As of 1.2 there is now Auto Chisel implemented which will mine out layers when you've cleared out 50%> of the tiles in a layer.
-Later on, this will be something you will be able to change the threshold of and when it will occur.

 **• Auto Small Restore** - This will automatically use Small Restores as well as buy them while it's active (only when Auto Mine is running).
 It will also only ever buy them when you have 0 Small Restores and when they also cost 30,000 (base price).
 Knowing that, this would be best used if you are anywhere that you are 1 shotting Pokémon (so the price penalty in the Shop is constantly decreasing).<br>
 **• 1st Input Field** - Here you can enter a money value as to when Small Restores should stop Auto Buying.
 This will help you not drain your money and help manage it.<br>
 **• 2nd Input Field** - This is basically an Auto Skipper.
 You can enter a minimum value here as to how many items that you would like to look for in new layers.
 If there are fewer items in a layer than your desired input, then the layer will be skipped (if you have any skips available).